 - 1 stalk lemongrass, bruised

 - 1cm (about half in) galangal

 - Clean your mussels by scrubbing the shells.

 - Pound or finely chop the garlic, chilli, ginger and galangal.

 - Heat the oil in a large pan over medium heat.

 - Add the onion slices, the lemongrass & the pounded ingredients, stirring and cooking for a minute, you’ll get a lovely aroma at this stage.

 - Pour the coconut milk in, add the soy sauce and lime leaves too.
 Stir it all in.

 - Add the mussels in, give them a very quick stir, cover & leave to steam on the same heat for about 3-4 minutes, giving it a shake or two during this time.
 At the end of the 3-4 minutes, they will be done.
-If any of them are still closed, throw them out.

 - Tip everything onto a warm serving platter, squeeze the lime juice all over, scatter with the fresh coriander and serve immediately.